PanelRegression#

 Panel regression with fixed effects estimation.

-Enables panel-aware visualization and diagnostics, with support for both dummy variable and within-transformation approaches to fixed effects.
+Enables panel-aware visualization and diagnostics, with support for both unpooled dummy-variable and demeaned (de-meaned) fixed effects.

 Parameters:

-• data (pd.DataFrame) – A pandas dataframe with panel data.
+• data (DataFrame) – A pandas dataframe with panel data.
 Each row is an observation for a unit at a time period.

 • formula (str) – A statistical model formula using patsy syntax.
-For dummy variable approach, include C(unit_var) in the formula.
-For within transformation, do NOT include C(unit_var) as it will be automatically removed.
+For the unpooled dummy-variable fixed-effects approach, include C(unit_var) (and optionally C(time_var)) in the formula.
+For the demeaned transformation, do NOT include those C(...) terms; fixed effects are removed by transformation before fitting.

 • unit_fe_variable (str) – Column name for the unit identifier (e.g., “state”, “id”, “country”).